People. Planet. Employment.

 The Solar Living Institute manages a 12-acre renewable energy and sustainable living demonstration site that offers alternative energy fueling stations, organic gardens, sustainable architecture, and workshops and courses on solar energy.
 Fellows spent the first few days learning the fundamentals of electricity and system design, and the second half of the week getting hands-on installation skills in both battery based and grid-tied solar systems.

 The 40 hour course allows SolarCorp fellows to learn more about the technical details of solar installation and design, and prepares them for the NABCEP installers exam.
 For the construction fellows, it means a deeper understanding of their day-to-day work.
-For the volunteer training and other fellows, it means being able to provide a more comprehensive volunteer training and orientation, and being able to address the many questions asked by interested volunteers, job trainees and supporters.
+For the volunteer training fellows, it means being able to provide a more comprehensive volunteer training and orientation, and being able to address the many questions asked by interested volunteers, job trainees and supporters.
 And for everyone, it was a great chance to bond as a team.
 For SolarCorp job openings, visit www.gridalternatives.org/jobs.

 Woodland Students Install Solar Energy System